ProyectoIntegrador2018/BlueMarket/README.md

 ### Stopping the app

-In order to stop the project, just hit 'Ctrl + C' on the terminal where the 'artisan' server is running.
+In order to stop the project, just hit `Ctrl + C` on the terminal where the `artisan` server is running.

 ### Deploying app to Heroku